7 Dental Team Issues Impacting Practice Performance

 Think about it — how often have you woken during the night with a team member’s performance issue going through your head?
-You start thinking dark thoughts like, she hates me! or, He needs a therapist! or — worst of all--There is nothing I can do.
-I will just have to live with the problem until I sell the practice!
+You start thinking dark thoughts, like, she hates me!
+Or, he needs a therapist!
+Or — worst of all —There’s nothing I can do.
+I have to live with the problem until I sell the practice!

-That last one, especially, is an example of “stinking thinking” because it is self-defeating.
-It is a perspective that does not give the leader any options to upgrade the employee’s performance, and it does not allow the team member the benefit of being coached to new levels of success.
+That last one is an example of “stinking thinking” because it is self-defeating.
+It is a perspective that does not give the leader any options to upgrade the employee’s performance and does not allow the team member to be coached to new levels of success.

-But let's move past those dark thoughts that come at night and try to put team issues in a more positive and productive light.
-For those who really want to help, mentor, coach, and train team members toward continuous improvement, I have some good news.
+But let’s move past those dark thoughts at night and try to put team issues in a more positive and productive light.
+I have some good news for those who really want to help, mentor, coach, and train team members toward continuous improvement.
 There are usually only seven reasons a team member struggles or experiences a performance shortfall.

 And here’s some even better news: only one of the seven is “unfixable,” and even that one can have an acceptable solution.
 In the chaos and confusion of helping someone who is struggling, it’s nice to know there is a reason for the problem and that you have the tools to address it.